Welcome New Students

 Make sure you have received your UCID (M-number) and Central Login username (6+2).
-You’ll use that username and default password (UC!mmddyyyy) to change your password using the password self-service (PSS) system.
-Once you have changed your password, you can log in to your UConnect email account.
+Follow the instructions to change your default password.
+Then log in to your UC email account.
 All official university information, including registration dates, financial aid information and graduation deadlines, is sent to your UC email address.
 Be sure to check your email regularly as you prepare to start your program.

 UC offers limited official housing for graduate students, so apply as early as possible if you want to live in a UC apartment complex.
 Houses and apartments are also available for rent from outside landlords throughout the area.
 The UC student government partners with a rental company to provide listings for many of these options.
 If you are an international student, you can reach out to UC International for help with getting settled in Cincinnati.
 Check out their Cultural Handbook for good advice on adjusting to American campus life.

 As the start of your program approaches, you should register for classes using Catalyst.
 Contact your academic advisor to discuss the classes you would like to take; if you don't have an advisor, your program coordinator can point you in the right direction.
 You should also make sure all of your financial information is correct, because bills are due five days before the term begins.
 Contact the OneStop Student Service Center at 513-556-1000 or firstname.lastname@example.org with any questions.